Paint Primer 101: What is paint primer?

-Priming may seem like an extra step in the painting process, but the benefits far outweigh the extra work.
-Think of primer as a base coat that creates the foundation for a flawless paint job.
+Priming walls may seem like an extra step in the painting process, but the benefits far outweigh the extra work.
+Think of paint primer as a base coat that creates the foundation for a flawless paint job.
 From cutting down the number of coats you’ll need, to protecting your paint from wear over the years, priming actually makes your job easier in the long run.
-And no matter what your skill level, using a primer will help you achieve a professional-looking finish.
+And no matter what your skill level, using a wall primer will help you achieve a professional-looking finish.

 - Covers imperfections such as areas of your wall that may have been patched or repaired.

 - Blocks and conceals stains so they don't bleed through your newly painted finish.

 - Provides a uniform surface for your paint to stick to.
 (Better adhesion = a longer-lasting paint job.)

 - Creates a uniform base for a smooth, seamless paint application, so you can get the job done in fewer coats.

 - Neutralizes the color of your surface so when new paint is applied, the truest, most brilliant, color shines through.

 While our paint is self-priming, we always recommend using primer before your two coats of paint for a pro-quality finish.
 Priming first also allows for the richest, truest color to shine through.
 We call it the perfect base for brilliant color.
 In most cases, one coat of primer should do the trick, but you’ll definitely want to use two coats of primer in these circumstances: